mhendrey/triton-translation-tutorial/Tutorial_1.md

 undocumented, hidden Python package.

 ### FastText Language Identification
+Given this is just the first tutorial, we will be working in version 1 of this model.
+This is found in `model_repository/fasttext-language-identification/1/fasttext-language-identification.py`.
 As expected, the `initialize()` loads the FastText model into memory.
 In addition, we use the `pb_utils.get_output_config_by_name()` and `pb_utils.triton_string_to_numpy()` in conjunction to save off the corresponding numpy dtype (np.object_ in this case) for